-The primary mental health awareness color is green, symbolizing hope, strength, and renewal.
-During Mental Health Awareness Month (May), green ribbons are widely used to promote awareness and reduce stigma.
-Different colors also represent specific mental health conditions, such as lime green for bipolar disorder and silver for brain disorders.
-This guide explains what each color means and how to use them appropriately and respectfully.
+The main mental health awareness color is green, signifying hope, strength, and renewal.
+During Mental Health Awareness Month, green ribbons are often displayed, as a symbol that they support those with mental health conditions.
+Other colors have significance as well, for different disorders including lime green representing bipolar disorder, and silver representing brain disorders.
+Here’s an explanation of each color and how to use it responsibly and respectfully.

 What Is the Official Mental Health Awareness Color?

-The official color for general mental health awareness is green.
-Organizations such as Mental Health America and the National Alliance on Mental Illness use green in campaigns, especially during Mental Health Awareness Month in May.
+The color designated for overall mental health awareness is green.
+Green is often featured in campaigns by mental health organizations such as Mental Health America and National Alliance on Mental Illness and particularly during Mental Health Awareness Month each May.

 Why Green?